 Our son was a different story.
 He did not “sleep through the night” (by this I mean an 8hr + stretch) until he was 12 months old.

 However, when he did wake up either my husband or I would go in.
 We would try to feed him but sometimes that wasn’t what he wanted.
 We made sure to be in and out as quickly as possible.

 Sometimes he would cry again after we left, but we wouldn’t run right back in.
 We would wait a few minutes because he often would fall asleep on his own.

-I think the bottom line is letting your baby to know that you are there so that he feels safe, but don’t spend the entire night in their room.
-Unless your own sleep isn’t a priority.
+I think the bottom line is letting your baby know that you are there so that they feel safe, but don’t spend the entire night in their room.

 White noise or instrumental music

 White noise was a life saver for nights when my baby would not settle.
 It also worked well if there was a lot of commotion in the house.
 The white noise helped drown some of that out.